GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/solutions.md

 ## Coach's Guides

-- Challenge 1: Provision an IoT environment
+- Challenge 1: Set up your environment and interact with the app - 40 mins
-  - Create an IoT Hub and run tests to ensure it can ingest telemetry
+  - Get the application running and test it out in the local environment.
 - Challenge 2: Your First Device
   - Make the connection to your Edge device and see that it is properly provisioned.
 - Challenge 3: Connecting the World